 Even if you only have a few customers, this question can help your small business grow.

 Top five reasons why customer satisfaction is important

 It is imperative to understand the importance of customer satisfaction.
 Let us look at five key factors that make customer satisfaction important.

 Contrary to popular belief, pricing is not the main reason for customer churn.
 Yup, you guessed it right; it’s customer service.
-We know of several brands that have a huge customer base despite high prices.
-You can use customer satisfaction scores and inputs from your CSAT surveys to improve upon your customer service processes.
-Poor customer service quality will hurt you and cost you customers in the long term.
+We know of several brands with a huge customer base despite high prices.
+You can use customer satisfaction scores and your CSAT surveys’ inputs to improve your customer service processes.
+Poor customer service quality will hurt you and cost you, customers, in the long term.
 Seek continuous customer feedback to track your progress and routinely share it with your customer service reps.

 According to McKinsey’s research, an unhappy customer will tell about their experience to anywhere between 9-15 people.
 Considering the number of dissatisfied customers you may have, that’s a lot of negative press.
 This will directly impact your business revenue and brand reputation.
 Repeat business rides on customer satisfaction, and unhappy customers are detrimental to your business.
 There will always be customer churn, but you do not want to lose customers based on bad word of mouth.
-Conducting regular CSAT surveys will help you measure customer satisfaction and identify factors that may be hampering your CSAT scores.
+Regular CSAT surveys will help you measure customer satisfaction and identify factors that may hamper your CSAT scores.

 The cost to acquire new customers is 6-7 times more than retaining your current customers.
 This puts into perspective how vital customer satisfaction is.
 Rather than spending huge amounts of money on acquiring new customers, spend a fraction of it on improving your existing processes and systems to retain customers.
 This will go a long way in saving costs and growing your business revenue.